amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

       * Agrees with such other person(s) that one or more of them will engage in conduct that constitutes such crime/attempt/solicitation
       * OR agrees to aid such other person or persons in the planning or commission of such crime/attempt/solicitation
     * Must be an overt act in pursuance of such conspiracy is alleged and proved to have been done by D or co-conspirator
-  * Common law rule - Same as the above but **without overt act requirement**
+  * **Common law rule** - Same as the above but **without overt act requirement**
 * Actus reus of the common law offense of conspiracy is the agreement itself
   * When there is independent, parallel actions occurring – there is no conspiracy
   * Since evidence that explicitly shows conspiracy rarely exist, conspiratorial agreement often inferred from surrounding circumstances (i.e., concerted action)
   * For traditional common law conspiracy, needed at least two parties; however MPC and modern jurisdictions recognize possibility of unilateral conspiracy (e.g., only one actually intends to agree)
-    * Wharton Rule - if a crime requires two or more participants (e.g., drug sale), not conspiracy unless more parties than are necessary to complete the crime agree to commit the crime; however, cans still be convicted of the underlying crime
+    * **Wharton Rule** - if a crime requires two or more participants (e.g., drug sale), **not conspiracy unless more parties than are necessary** to complete the crime agree to commit the crime; however, cans still be convicted of the underlying crime
   * As noted above, MPC and majority of states also require overt act towards criminal object
-    * The overt act required here can be less substantial than that for attempt
+    * The overt act required here can be less substantial than for attempt
     * Needs only be taken by one co-conspirator
     * Example: A and B say “let’s rob a bank” and B goes and Googles local banks.
 This is usually enough of an overt act
-  * Failure of the conspiracy's criminal objective is not a defense, nor is factual impossibility
+  * **Failure** of the conspiracy's criminal objective is **not a defense, nor is factual impossibility**
-* Mens Rea of Conspiracy - goes beyond mere knowledge of the conspiracy; need both intent to enter agreement AND intent to pursue criminal objective
+* Mens Rea of Conspiracy - goes beyond mere knowledge of the conspiracy; **need both intent to enter agreement AND intent to further/pursue criminal objective**
-  * This is true even if the crime which the parties conspire to commit is not a specific-intent offense
+  * This is true *even if the crime which the parties conspire to commit is not a specific-intent* offense
-  * Like with existence of agreement, intent to agree can be inferred
+  * Like with **existence of agreement, intent to agree can be inferred**
   * Example - *People v Lauria* (1967 CA): Court overturns conspiracy conviction for D, who owned company providing telephone answering services for prostitution ring and allegedly knew about their criminal purpose.
     * Court rules that knowledge of illegal use of the services he furnished is not enough; must be intent to participate in and further the criminal purpose
-    * This intent may be inferred from knowledge if no other legit purpose for goods/services, if D takes personal stake/special interest in venture (e.g., gets a cut of their profit, is dependent on their business), or if criminal is of an aggravated/heinous nature (duty to disassociate for serious crimes)
+    * This **intent may be inferred from knowledge in circumstances**, such as if no other legit purpose for goods/services, if D takes personal stake/special interest in venture (e.g., gets a cut of their profit, is dependent on their business), or if criminal is of an aggravated/heinous nature (duty to disassociate for serious crimes)
-* Merger - **does not apply here**; can be charged with conspiracy to commit a crime and the crime itself
+* **Merger - does not apply here**; can be charged with conspiracy to commit a crime and the crime itself
   * However, where single conspiracy involves multiple crimes, can only be convicted of conspiracy once
-* Withdrawal - defense for the substantive offense of conspiracy not traditionally recognized at common law; once you agree, the crime has been committed (since no overt act requirement)
+* **Withdrawal** - common law traditionally **did not recognize it as defense to the substantive offense of conspiracy**; once you agree, the crime has been committed (since no overt act requirement)
-  * However, under approach endorsed MPC and majority of states, can withdraw after the agreement if expresses intent to no longer participate before overt act taken; if overt action is taken, MPC recognizes defense if actor completely renounces criminal purpose and thwarts the success of the conspiracy
+  * However, under **modern majority/MPC approach** , **can withdraw after the agreement if expresses intent to no longer participate before overt act taken**; **if overt action is taken**, MPC recognizes **defense only if actor completely renounces** criminal purpose **and thwarts the success** of the conspiracy
-  * May be a defense to liability for substantive crimes committed by co-conspirators that are imputed to him; must withdraw before they are committed and not aid/abet
+  * May be a **defense to liability for substantive crimes committed by co-conspirators** that are imputed to him; must withdraw before they are committed and not aid/abet

 ### Solicitation

 * Solicitation - Inchoate offense of requesting another person commit a target crime
   * Courts differ over question whether solicitation itself constitutes an attempt by the person making it
     * Some states hold solicitor cannot be convicted of attempt because it is not his purpose to commit the offense personally
-  * Solicitation is basically attempted conspiracy, and like with attempt, solicitation merges with offense upon its successful completion (or its attempt)
+  * Solicitation is basically attempted conspiracy, and like with attempt, **solicitation merges with offense** upon its successful completion (or its attempt)
-* Person is guilty of solicitation if D requests, commands, encourages a person to attempt or commit a crime with intent for them to commit such crime
+* Person is guilty of **solicitation if D requests, commands, encourages a person to attempt or commit a crime with intent for them to commit** such crime
   * Failed communication is still sufficient for solicitation, not a defense
-  * Under MPC, withdrawal is defense if D renounces and voluntarily thwarts the target crime, however majority reject this
+* Withdrawal defense - **Majority of states reject withdrawal** defense; **Under MPC, withdrawal is defense if D renounces and voluntarily thwarts** the target crime

 ---